lauras521/Pewlett_Hackard_Analysis/README.md

 </p>

 3. determine the Percentage of Employees by Title Retiring to see how many people from a title will be leaving:

+     * Senior Engineer, Technique Leader, and Senior Staff all have ~25% of the total department retiring.

 The query was as follows: